 Proton therapy is an alternative to traditional radiation therapy.
-It allows doctors to direct more energy into tumors without increasing the risk of collateral damage to vital organs, which mesothelioma tumors usually form around.
+It allows doctors to direct more energy into mesothelioma tumors without increasing the risk of collateral damage to nearby vital organs.

 For pleural mesothelioma, these organs include the lungs, heart and liver.
-For pericardial mesothelioma, they include the intestines and kidneys.
-The esophagus, spine and bone marrow are all highly susceptible to radiation damage as well.
+For pericardial mesothelioma, they include the intestines, kidneys and other organs of the gut.
+The esophagus, spine and bone marrow are all sensitive to radiation damage as well.

 Proton Therapy Facts

 Allows radiologists to safely administer higher doses of radiation

 Reduces risk of radiation damage to vital organs